SamsungInternet/aframe-ducks/README.md

 # aframe-ducks
-A simple aframe demo where you try to get two ducks to meet by staring at them
+A simple aframe demo where you try to get two ducks to meet by staring at them.

+Try it online here https://uveavanto.github.io/aframe-ducks/